omni-network/omni/docs/site/docs/protocol/xmessages/xmsg.md

     ```go
     // Submission is a cross-chain submission of a set of messages and their proofs.
     type Submission struct {
-      AttestationRoot common.Hash // Merkle root of the attestations
+      AttestationRoot common.Hash // Attestation merkle root of the cross-chain Block
-      ValidatorSetID  uint64      // Unique identified of the validator set included in this aggregate.
+      ValidatorSetID  uint64      // Validator set that approved the attestation.
       BlockHeader     BlockHeader // BlockHeader identifies the cross-chain Block
       Msgs            []Msg       // Messages to be submitted
       Proof           [][32]byte  // Merkle multi proofs of the messages